LiaPlayground/Symposium-on-International-Teaching-2021/README.md

    ![Netherlandish Proverbs](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7e/Pieter_Brueghel_the_Elder_-_The_Dutch_Proverbs_-_Google_Art_Project.jpg/2560px-Pieter_Brueghel_the_Elder_-_The_Dutch_Proverbs_-_Google_Art_Project.jpg "Pieter Brueghel the Elder - The Dutch Proverbs")

-                             --{{2}}--
+                             --{{1}}--
-LiaScript is smart enough to scale your the image propperly, furthermore it is possible to click onto the image in order to enlarge it and inspect the details.
+LiaScript is smart enough to scale your the image properly, furthermore it is possible to click onto the image in order to enlarge it and inspect the details.

 ### 3. Extensions

                              --{{0}}--
-By now you should have a basic understanding of Markdown.
+By now, you should have a basic understanding of Markdown.
 Within the next part we will go briefly through some of our extensions and reinterpretations that can be used to create interactive learning experiences.